katiestar99/ansible/docs/docsite/rst/user_guide/windows_faq.rst

 See :ref:`become` more info on how to use become.
 The limitations section at :ref:`windows_winrm` has more details around WinRM limitations.

-This program won't install on Windows with Ansible
+This program won't install on Windows with Assible
 ``````````````````````````````````````````````````
 See :ref:`this question <windows_faq_winrm>` for more information about WinRM limitations.

 What Windows modules are available?
 ```````````````````````````````````
-Most of the Ansible modules in Ansible Core are written for a combination of Linux/Unix machines and arbitrary web services.
+Most of the Assible modules in Assible Core are written for a combination of Linux/Unix machines and arbitrary web services.
 These modules are written in Python and most of them do not work on Windows.